sdilts/restartable-c-exceptions/README.md

 function that is used as a callback to an external library should establish handlers for any error that may be signaled during its execution.

+Because `setjmp`/`longjmp` are being used, variable-modified types like VLAs will cause undefined behavior and memory leaks.

 ## Usage
 A complete description of each function and macro is available in `include/exceptions.h` file.